 Finally, Elif Rongen-Kaynakçi wrote the explanation of the filmography at the conclusion of the book, with the selection criteria and notes on the date of film.
 The filmography contains 63 films from the EYE collection.
 Several of the films can now be viewed online.

 About the series Framing Film

-Fantasia of Color is the latest publication in the series Framing film, a collaboration between Amsterdam University Press and EYE.
-This series shows studies on restoration, collection, archival practices and performance, viewed from the EYE archive.
-The first book from this series was From Grain to Pixel (2011) by Giovanna Fossati; She is currently working on the third revised edition that will be released next year.
+Fantasia of Color is a publication in the series Framing Film, a collaboration between Amsterdam University Press and EYE.
+This series consists of theoretical and analytical books in the field of restoration, preservation, archival and exhibition practices in line with the work of EYE.
+The first title appeared in 2009: From Grain to Pixel by Giovanna Fossati; she is currently working on the third revised edition that will be released next year.
 Other publications were Light Image Imagination (2013) edited by Martha Blassnigg, Preserving and Exhibiting Media Art (2013) edited by Julia Noordegraaf, Barbara Le Maitre, Vinzenz Hediger and Cosetta Saba, and Watch and Learn (2012) by Eef Masson.

-Fantasia of Color in Early Cinema is available from today in bookstores.
-The book is for sale at the EYE Shop and can be viewed in our library.
+Fantasia of Color in Early Cinema is available at the EYE Shop and in the EYE Study.